jasonhemann/21SP-CS4400/_lec/lec6.md

 ## Church numerals

-The lambda calculus can be used to define a representation of natural numbers, called Church numerals, and arithmetic over them.
+The λ calculus can be used to define a representation of natural numbers, called Church numerals, and arithmetic over them.
 For instance, `c5` is the definition of the Church numeral for 5.